konstantinosy/cassiopeia-html-page/README.md

-# html-page
+# Cassiopeia html page.

-A simple webpage showcasing the Cassiopeia remnants.
+* A simple page showcasing the Cassiopeia remnants using simple html.